Yakitrak/obsidian-cli/README.md

 ![Obs Usage](./docs/obs-usage.png)

-CLI made to search, open and creates notes in Obsidian.
-Written in [Go](https://go.dev/), built on top of existing [Obsidian URIs](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI)

 ## Description

 [Obsidian](https://obsidian.md/) is a powerful and extensible knowledge base application that works on top of your local folder of plain text notes.
-This CLI tool will let you interact with the application using the terminal.
-You are currently able to open, search and create notes.
+This CLI tool (written in [Go](https://go.dev/)) will let you interact with the application using the terminal.
+You are currently able to open, search, move, create and update notes.

 ## Install